- Gra-Rock

 How the Weather Affects Concrete

 When there is too much water in your concrete mix, the chemical bonds will be separated from each other by large areas of water.
-This reduces the strength of cured concrete.
+This also reduces the strength of cured concrete.

 More water results in increased porosity, meaning that the hardened concrete will have many canals, which can affect any color or finish that may be applied to the surface.